tomkespl21/FIE401/README.md

-# FIE401
+# FIE401 Financial Econometrics

-This is the repository for the course Financial Econometrics
+This is the repository for the course FIE401 "Financial Econometrics" by Professor Maximilian Rohrer.

 The course is mostly about using econometric techniques to find causal answers to questions related to finance.

-For this the assignments and my solutions can be found here, which contain R programming.
+For this my solutions to assignments and the final exam can be found here, which contain R programming.